neumann-johannes/qlcm/README.md

 ##### Bootstrap:
 * Good base css infrastructure
 * Quickly able to make app scalable to different screen sizes and resolutions
+  * Note: Seems to bring jQuery 1.12 along with it, but the ajax didn't work with that.

 ### Visual Design:
 * I aimed for clear cut simplicity, with minimal clicks and user assistance through field validation